ivujevic/fast_alignment/Readme.md

 You can run alignment task with the following commands:

 `$ tachyon blastp -d nr.fa -i reduced_nr -q queries.fa -o results`
-if you want to align protein sequences against nr database, or
+if you want to align protein sequences against a protein reference database, or

 `$ tachyon blastx -d nr.fa -i reduced_nr -q queries.fa -o results`

-if you want to align DNA sequences against nr database.
+if you want to align DNA sequences against a protein reference database.

 ##Commands